 |VM uptime||If your VMs are not going to be running 24x7 in Azure, you can specify the duration (number of days per month and number of hours per day) for which they would be running and the cost estimations would be done accordingly.

 The default value is 31 days per month and 24 hours per day.

 |Azure Hybrid Benefit||Specify whether you have software assurance and are eligible for Azure Hybrid Benefit.
 If set to Yes, non-Windows Azure prices are considered for Windows VMs.
 Default is Yes.|

 Edit assessment properties

-Customize the assessment properties based on the following details:
+- Customize the assessment properties in accordance with the table above.